eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of advice, when requesting User approval.
 For example, "The issuer of your medical data does not want you to present \<attribute names\> to \<Relying Party name\>.
 Do you want to continue?"
 Note that the User can overrule the disclosure policy evaluation outcome.

 For more details on the embedded disclosure policy, see [Topic 43].
+This topic will be further discussed with Member States for ARF 2.0.

 ##### 6.6.3.5 Wallet Unit obtains User approval for presenting selected attributes